NS011618/majorproject/README.md

 - Signup of patient, admin
 - Logout
 - Handling input files and redirecting to (admin dashboard or patient dashboard) based on roles
-- Admin Dashboard with powerbi
+- Using PowerBI in Admin Dashboard
 - Storing patient,admin credentials and csv data in mongodb database
 - Implementing contact functionality (using mailhog to communicate)
 - Added sypmtoms data set and also disease dataset in mongodb